Ex-Compton Mayor Found Guilty of Improper Use of City Money

 “Superficially it may seem that it’s a small amount.
 But the principal looms large,” Lopez said.
 “A public official is not royalty,” and there are no “kings or queens of Compton,” she added.

 The 59-year-old Bradley appeared on the stand for two days of testimony this week to profess his innocence.
-He said he never used taxpayer funds for personal expenses and that it was only convicted city manager John Johnson who had the power to approve or not approve charges under $5,000.
+He said he never used taxpayer funds for personal expenses and that only convicted city manager John Johnson had the power to approve or not approve charges under $5,000.

 “If anything cost more than $5,000 it had to come to the public,” Bradley said on the stand Monday.
 “We had no independent spending authority.”